 When did you send your decisions out?

-We began notifying transfer students March 17 and we will continue to notify through the end of April.
+We began notifying transfer students March 17 and we will continue to notify through April 30.

 Have you finished your selection process?

 No. We will have completed our selection of transfers by the end of April.

 What was the average GPA of your admits?

 Our mean GPA for all junior-level transfer students admitted through 3/17/2014 was 3.41.
 Overall GPA is an important factor in our selection, and in some majors, a GPA in specific courses required for the major is equally important.

 Is choice of major one of your criteria for admission/selection?